 In Imo state despite claims in some quarters that no election was held Senator Ifeanyi Ararume’s camp has been in wild jubilation as reports of his victory filled the media.
 A friend had questioned the propriety of granting the former Okigwe Senator who only joined the party a waiver while denying Ifeanyi Uba same after he worked assiduously towards Obiano’s second term.

 As it were, Bianca Ojukwu was upstaged by the seasoned Nicholas Ukachukwu who eventually clinched the ticket after Ifeanyi Uba was disqualified.
 However, as I write the rumour currently making the rounds is that the party leadership has concluded plans to annul the election and substitute his name with that of the APGA matriarch who came second.
 It appears that we may not have heard the last about that exercise.

-These are a few prime examples among many disputed cases of irregularities arising from the exercise.
+These are a few prime examples of many disputed cases of irregularities arising from the exercise.

 In fairness to Obiano, he has done well in terms of governance.
 That much was confirmed by a resounding victory last November.
-However, unlike his predecessor who was notable for his frugality and exceptional ability in resources management to achieve maximum results, Obiano is renowned for his flamboyance and love for aesthetics which by the way has produced good results too.
+However, unlike his predecessor who was known for his frugality and prudence in resources management to achieve maximum results, Obiano is renowned for his flamboyance and love for aesthetics which by the way has produced good results too.
 So it is a matter of style which each leader is well entitled to.